jmaver-plume/script.service.torrent-tagger/README.md

 |           |-- Counterpart S01E03.mkv
 ```

-You can then create movie and tv show libraries.
+You can then create separate movie and tv show video sources in Kodi.

 ## TODO

-- [ ] Add `rm -rf MOVIES_SYMBOLIC_PATH TV_SHOWS_SYMBOLIC_PATH` at the start of the script to make script idempotent.
-- [ ] Write "how to add script to exec"
-- [ ] Write "how to enable automatic scraping on start libreelec"
+- [ ] Write "how to enable automatic scraping on start LibreELEC"
 - [ ] Add section "how to clean up library after deleting a file"
-- [ ] Write proper tests
-- [ ] Add GitHub actions on pull request run tests and run linter
+- [ ] Add linter